 Built in 1958, the Indian Coffee House is a connecting spot between the railway station and Trivandrum, Kerala bus stop.
 The site being a small urban area, the cylindrical form of the building was adapted to complete the spatial needs.

 On the left is the image of the ramp and the seating area.
 On the right is the image of the cafe’s entrance.

 - The building is a massive ramp with services in the center.
 The ramp tapers as it goes higher to maintain the building’s stability.
 The tapering assures a balance in shape and proportion of the cylindrical form.

-- Central core has the service areas like toilets and pipelines.
+- The central core has the service areas like toilets and pipelines.

-- The ground floor has the kitchen and a separate service entrance.
+- The ground floor has a kitchen and a separate service entrance.